yak4995/finance-manager/README.md

 This project is my pet-project, that provided HTTP REST/GraphQL API for personal finance management and analysis.
 It implemented from Robert Martin "clear architecture" principles for more scalability and independent extensionsiability.

-For user interfaces uses HTTPS protocol, for data storage - Prisma ORM, for asyncronyous task executing and queueing - Redis, for unit and e2e tests - jest library.
+For user interfaces uses HTTPS protocol, for data storage - Prisma2 ORM, for asyncronyous task executing and queueing - Redis, for unit and e2e tests - jest library.
 Base programming language is TypeScript.

 In future, I plan to transfer asyncronyous task executing and queueing to Kafka, authorization - to passwordless.
-Also, the project architecture will be scaled to microservices in monorepo, that will communicate with each other by GRPC protocol.

-In future, the project will be extended with localization (by languages, default currencies and timezones), taxes management, inventory management, budget and cost-estimate management.

 Project setup:
 1. Execute "npm i" from project dir.
 Then replace the content of the prisma/schema.prisma file to